krr-up/benchmark-tool-guide/General-guide.md

 $ ./bconv -m time:t benchmark-evaluated.xml > results.ods
 ```

 The run time will now be found in a csv named results.ods.
-The .m also takes multiple values.
-The format is a comma-separated list of measures of form name[:{t,to,-}] to include in the table (optional argument determines coloring)
+The -m option also takes multiple values.
+The format is a comma-separated list of measures of form name[:{t,to,-}] to include in the table (optional argument determines coloring).

 How the results are evaluated depends on the value of *measures* that is found in line 7.
 The value refers to a python file with the same name located in the directory: